 Even though it’s ideal to remain as focused and dedicated to your goal as possible, it might not be healthy for everyone to have strict and harsh guidelines that don’t allow for any learning curve whatsoever.
 "Another roadblock to success in goal-setting is that most pair their goals with uncompromising regulations.
 This is a recipe for defeat and not to mention a set up for feeling even more deeply frustrated than you did before you set your eyes on a target,” Licensed Clinical Psychotherapist, Spiritual counselor, and certified life coach, Allison Chawla explains.

-"Research supports that it takes approximately 10 weeks, or two and a half months to break a habit.
-It also shows that it takes anywhere from 18 to 254 days for an individual to form a new habit, and 66 days for that habit to become an automatic behavior.
+"Research shows that it takes anywhere from 18 to 254 days for an individual to form a new habit, and 66 days for that habit to become an automatic behavior.
 With all of that being said, and recorded… why in the world are we so hard on ourselves when it comes to achieving something that is new?!
 We need to allow for fallbacks, slips, breaks, detachments and even flat-out mistakes once in a while as we journey towards a new goal.
 A little self forgiveness goes a long long way and keeps us on the right track even better than immediate punishment and self-destruction."

 Choosing Goals Just Because They're Popular